Referendum: Turning dreams into a collective reality

 How the Top 10 goals are delivered across every level: local communities, cities, counties, and the entire country

-When you input your goals on our secure UK-wide intranet, the system uses your geographical area (based on your electoral register address) to help allocate your goals to all level of geographical areas: your community, city, county, region and Nationwide.
+When you input your goals, the system uses your geographical area (based on your electoral register address) to help allocate your goals to all level of geographical areas: your region and Nationwide.
+The local elections process will also be modified in this way so that the peple are creating the local goals for your community, city, and county.

 The priorities then reflect both national needs and local realities.
 All your data is protected by two-layer authentication and remains fully secure and private; only the anonymised, aggregated results are made public.